AxisCommunications/acap-native-sdk-examples/using-opencv/README.md

 │   ├── LICENSE
-│   ├── Makefile - The Makefile specifying how the ACAP should be built │   └── manifest.json - A file specifying execution-related options for the ACAP ├── Dockerfile - Specification of the container used to build the ACAP ├── README.md
+│   ├── Makefile - The Makefile specifying how the ACAP should be built │   └── manifest.json - A file specifying execution-related options for the ACAP │   ├── panic.cpp - Utility for exiting the program on error
+│   ├── panic.h - panic headers
+├── Dockerfile - Specification of the container used to build the ACAP ├── README.md
 └── sources.list - Text file specifying repositories for armhf packages